openshift-labs/learn-katacoda/middleware/pipelines/03deploy-sample.md

-For this tutorial, you're going to use a simple Node.js application that interacts with a MongoDB database.
-This application needs to deploy in a new project (i.e. Kubernetes namespace).
-You can start by creating the project with:

 For this tutorial, you're going to create a simple application that involves a [frontend](https://github.com/openshift-pipelines/vote-ui) and [backend](https://github.com/openshift-pipelines/vote-api).
 This application needs to deploy in a new project (i.e. Kubernetes namespace).
 You can start by creating the project with:

 `oc new-project pipelines-tutorial`{{execute}}